aliasboink/website_blog/content/posts/argocd_and_gitea/index.md

 ### Quick links

-Deployed in this article: https://gitea.adrian-docs.com/ Repositories used:
+Deployed in this article: https://gitea.adrian-docs.com/ (taken down for performance, RPi will also be used as a WiFi bridge) Repositories used:
 - https://github.com/aliasboink/raspberrypi_argocd_charts
 - https://github.com/aliasboink/raspberrypi_argocd_module